-For both communications types, the Monitor ID of the display must be selected and this must match the ID selected on the display's OSD setting.
-If displays are daisy-chained together using RS232, each display must have a unique Monitor ID assigned that must match that set on the display's OSD setting.
+For both communications types, the Monitor ID of the display must be selected and match the ID selected on the display's OSD setting.
+If displays are daisy-chained together using RS232, each display must have a unique Monitor ID assigned that matches the display's OSD setting.